openhab/openhab-alexa/USAGE.md

 ### Display Categories
   * Alexa has certain categories that effect how voice control and their mobile/web UI's display or control endpoints.
 An example of this is when you create "Smart Device Groups" in the Alex app and associate a specific Echo or Dot to that Group (typically a room).
 When a user asks to turn the lights ON, Alexa looks for devices in that group that have the category "LIGHT" to send the command to.
-  * You can override this default value on items by adding it as a parameter to the metadata, ex:

-  `Switch LightSwitch "Light Switch" {alexa="PowerController.powerState" [category="OTHER"]}`
+  * You can override this default value on items by adding it as a parameter to the metadata (e.g. `Switch LightSwitch "Light Switch" {alexa="PowerController.powerState" [category="OTHER"]}`).
   * List of Alexa categories currently supported from [Alexa Skill API](https://developer.amazon.com/docs/device-apis/alexa-discovery.html#display-categories) docs:

 Category | Description